Policies – Effective 01 April 2022

 What you may not do:

-- Imply Canongate Communications Limited are endorsing your products or services.
+- Imply that The Business are endorsing your products or services.

-- Re publish or redistribute articles into other news aggregators, media, websites or newsletters creating the impression that it may not have originated from Canongate Communications Limited.
+- Re publish or redistribute articles into other news aggregators, media, websites or newsletters creating the impression that it may not have originated from The Business.

-- Full reference to the source with links must be used at all times.
+- Full reference to the source with links must be always used.

 4 – CYBER